BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 - 59.72311% in Season 3
 - 57.47641% in Season 4

+  These numbers are all produced by running the model a couple of times with a random seed of 42.

 POTENTIALLY (given an extrapolated value of +/- 3 percentage points, given confounding variables and adjustment)

 <img width="861" height="587" alt="image" src="https://github.com/user-attachments/assets/e046380c-b999-4d1e-ba69-f3522cdcd658" />